Over $500 Million in Verdicts & Settlements – We Win Cases!

 If the deceased person did not have a spouse or children, his or her parents may file the claim.
 In addition, the deceased person’s estate representative may also file a similar claim to recover certain losses, such as final care expenses and burial and funeral costs.

-Common Types of Wrongful Death Accidents
+What Are Common Types of Wrongful Death Accidents?

 Many accidents can result in a wrongful death — the unifying thread through each type is the negligent actions of another person or entity.
-Some of the most common types of wrongful death accidents include the following.
+Some of the most common types of wrongful death accidents include the following:

 • Car accidents